apptainer/apptainer-userdocs/signNverify.rst

 .. _sec:signnverify:

-{Singularity} 3.0 introduced the ability to create and manage PGP keys and use them to sign and verify containers.
+{Singularity} has the ability to create and manage PGP keys and use them to sign and verify containers.
 This provides a trusted method for {Singularity} users to share containers.
 It ensures a bit-for-bit reproduction of the original container as the author